 Development of Sporophyte

-The zygote divides first by a vertical division, the exact opposite of other bryophytes (in other Bryophytes except hornworts, the first division of the zygote is transverse).
+The zygote divides first by a vertical division, the exact opposite of other bryophytes (in other Bryophytes except for hornworts, the first division of the zygote is transverse).

 The subsequent division is at a right angle to the first (dividing transversely) and forms a four-cell stage, the quadrant.
 The upper two cells are generally longer than the lower two in the quadrant.

 Each of the four cells in the quadrant is then divided by a vertical wall at a right angle to the preceding one.
-As a result, the embryo develops into an eight-celled structure, or octant stage.
+As a result, the embryo develops into an eight-celled structure or octant stage.
 The eight cells are arranged into two tiers of four cells each.

 Further development of the sporophyte varies in different species of Anthoceros.
 In A. erectus, the lower tier of four cells of the octant forms the foot, while the seta and capsule are developed from the upper tier of four cells.

-In most of the species, such as A. pearsoni, A. himalayensis, and A. fusiformis, the upper tier of four cells divide transversely to form three tiers of four cells each.
+In most of the species, such as A. pearsoni, A. himalayensis, and A. fusiformis, the upper tier of four cells divides transversely to form three tiers of four cells each.
 The lowermost tier forms the foot, the middle tier forms the meristematic zone or intermediate zone, and the uppermost tier gives rise to the capsule.

 In some species, like A. himalayensis and A. laevis, the superficial cells (lowermost cells) of the foot develop into haustoria-like or rhizoid-like projections, while in A. punctatus, the superficial cells form a palisade layer of cells.
 The rhizoids increase the absorptive surface for the absorption of nutrients from the gametophyte.